 Skydiving is one of the most amazing experiences we have access to as human beings.
-There is something so deeply exciting about falling from a great height using only the power of gravity, that it elevates freefall from an aeroplane to the very top of the pile of extreme experiences you can choose from.
+There is something so deeply exciting about falling from a great height using only the power of gravity, that it elevates freefall from an airplane to the very top of the pile of extreme experiences you can choose from.

 Over the many years and decades since skydiving transitioned from a stunt show jaw-dropper into a fully established sport, the process of doing your first jump has evolved into a very smooth operation that allows almost anyone to get involved.
 Tandem skydiving today has been refined to the point that the ground training element of the jump process happens as a single briefing shortly before you get in the plane.
 Simple!
-While the information you are given by your instructor during your briefing is indeed very important, it is easy stuff to remember and achieve - setting you up perfectly to relax and savour the thrill of your very first skydive.
+While the information you are given by your instructor during your briefing is indeed very important, it is easy stuff to remember and achieve – setting you up perfectly to relax and savor the thrill of your very first skydive.

 However!
 While there is no formal training criteria for before you actually come down to the dropzone, there are a few things to have in place to make it all go smoothly…

 Good skydiving operations run on time to a precise schedule, so booking in with us is a very good first step.
 If you were to just turn up we would for sure do everything possible to get you up in the sky, but based on our manifest it might not be possible.
 This is particularly true during busy times such as weekends and holidays, and whenever the weather is nice – so don’t forget to make a reservation ahead of time to get the day you want.

 Bring An ID

 The skydiving industry is governed by both the USPA (United States Parachute Association) and the FAA (Federal Aviation Administration) and as such we do all our proper paperwork before going anywhere near the plane.
 Bring a valid ID so we know who you are and can check you in quickly